leukipp/cortile/README.md

 If you encounter problems start the process with `cortile -vv`, which provides additional verbose outputs.
 A log file is created by default under `/tmp/cortile.log`.

-Known limitations:
-- Only the biggest monitor is used for tiling.

 ## Credits [![credits](https://img.shields.io/github/contributors/leukipp/cortile)](#credits-)
 Based on [zentile](https://github.com/blrsn/zentile) from [Berin Larson](https://github.com/blrsn).